guillermoamaral/Webside/docs/api/evaluations/post.md

 }
 ```

-Here `workspace` is the ID of an existing workspace.

 ```json
 {
 	"debugger": "string",
 	"frame": "number"
 }
 ```
+Where
+- `class` is the name of a class.
+- `object` is the ID of a pinned object.
+- `workspace` is the ID of an existing workspace.

-Here `debugger` is the ID of an existing debugger and `frame` is the index of the frame within debugger current frames.
+- `debugger` is the ID of an existing debugger and `frame` is the index of the frame within its current frames.

 ## Success Responses